 These cute Oreo Cookie Christmas Ornaments are a quick and easy holiday treat!
-They’re so simple, even the kids can help make them.
+Give Oreo cookies a Christmas twist with white chocolate, candy, and colorful sprinkles.
 Serve them at a holiday party, or package a few and give them as edible gifts to friends, neighbors, or teachers.

 During the busy holiday season, I like to keep a few quick and easy baking projects in my back pocket in case of dessert emergencies.
 (Yes, dessert emergencies are a real thing!)

 Maybe you need a last-minute gift for teachers or friends.
 Maybe your way-too-thoughtful neighbors dropped off a cookie plate and you were caught empty-handed.
 Maybe your kids are bouncing off the walls, asking to make Christmas cookies, but you have the energy and enthusiasm of a sloth with pneumonia. *siren sound* That, my friend, is a dessert emergency.
 And Oreo Ornaments are here for you!

 Easy Chocolate-Dipped Oreo Cookies

 These simple treats are a holiday variation of chocolate-dipped Oreo cookies.
 You’ll love them because:

 - they’re SUPER simple

 - they require just 4 ingredients that you can easily find in stores

 - they’re bright and colorful, so they add some holiday cheer, and most importantly…

 These are at home on any Christmas cookie plate, so make up a batch and pair them with our Christmas Pinwheel Cookies, Candy Cane Cookies, Chocolate Peppermint Kiss Cookies, and Big Soft Sugar Cookies.
 And if you’re looking for more recipe inspo, browse our full list of Christmas dessert recipes here.